 “People have been asking why I don’t play more Grizzly Bear stuff in my sets and the truth is they don’t really work well with my other material and they obviously involve the whole band.
 I’m hoping that by the time I get [to Australia] I’ll have something interesting to play, something new.”

-Daniel Rossen is playing Northcote Social Club on February 14 and 15 with Jasia.
-Tickets are now sold out.
+Daniel Rossen is playing at Newtown Social Club on February 11 and 12 with Jasia.
+Tickets are selling fast and can be purchased here.